smartinrub/sergiomartinrubio.com/_posts/2022-11-22-getting-started-with-solidity-events.md

 }
 ```

 As you can see we used the keyword `indexed` for the sender address and this means you will be able to search for the attribute using a filter. e.g. `MessageSent({sender: <ADDRESS_TO_SEARCH>})`.
+Non-indexed parameters are harder to search because they are ABI encoded and therefore you need the ABI.

+> Take into consideration that indexing parameters has a cost and will take more gas fees for the transaction to be mined.

-Solidity also provides another keyword for sending events named `emit`.
+Solidity also provides another keyword for sending events named `emit`, and it's similar to calling a function.

 `contracts/MyContract.sol`: